-Disclosure: Articles may contain affiliate links.
-As an Amazon Associate, we earn from qualifying purchases (at no additional cost to you).
+Disclosure: Articles may contain affiliate links, which means we may earn a commission (at no additional cost to you) if you make a purchase through these links.
+As an Amazon Associate, we earn from qualifying purchases.
 See our full disclosure here.

-Last updated on November 28th, 2023 at 08:26 pm
+Last updated on May 25th, 2025 at 10:41 pm

-This can be a good time to think aboutย your current retirement strategy, and decide if it still makes sense for you.
+This can be a good time to think about your current retirement strategy, and decide if it still makes sense for you.
 Keep reading for a few things to consider if you’re approaching retirement.

 4 Pre-Retirement Tips